-As a business manager or accountant, you are responsible for handling extremely sensitive information for your clients—everything from their phone numbers, home addresses, and social security numbers to credit card, bank account, and investment information.
-They depend on you to keep that information safe.
+As a business manager or accountant, you are responsible for handling extremely sensitive information for your clients.
+Understand the role that your accounting system plays in helping to keep your client’s information safe.

 Security breaches could be devastating to your clients and to your business.
 Consider the financial losses that a client might sustain if an unauthorized person were to gain access to a personal bank account.
 Even illicit access to a social security number and an address could enable a criminal to commit fraud.